 You will find nasi goreng all over Indonesia as well as Singapore and Malaysia, and it is also popular in the Netherlands because of colonial ties with Indonesia.
 You can even find it frozen in 7-Eleven and other convenience stores, but for the best nasi goreng authentic recipe, nothing beats making your own.
 That applies to most recipes actually!

-Why Nasi Goreng is So Distinctive
+Authentic Nasi Goreng Recipe: So Distinctive

 What is kecap manis?
 Well, it is spicier, thicker and stronger than regular soy sauce but otherwise similar.
 You can use regular soy sauce if you can’t find kecap manis.